Garfyyy/quantifying-retraction-harm/README.md

 ### 3. Analysis

 The complete calculation results are available in the **data** folder.
-Here use the complete dataset for analysis.
+Here use the complete results for analysis.

 (1) Move data to `analysis/src/`.